Rickaym/discord-ext-i18n/README.md

 By default, the extension will translate all messages and ignore others.
-If you want to translate other objects such as buttons, embeds and so on, you will have to explicitly specify them as a parameter when instantiating the `Agent` class or modify the `translate_x` flag from the class.
+If you want to translate other objects such as buttons, embeds and so on, you will have to explicitly specify them as a parameter when instantiating the `AutoI18nAgent` class or modify the `translate_x` flag from the class.
 See detailed example [here](https://github.com/Rickaym/discord-ext-i18n/blob/master/examples/settings.py)

 Apart from that, you can call the usual methods like `Messegable.send`,